 The jury of seven women and five men spent nine weeks listening to more than 75 witnesses and often-conflicting testimony.
 In the end, they believed the erratic account of the triggerman, former bakery member Devaughndre Broussard, that he killed the journalist with Mackey's help -- and on Bey's orders.
 Broussard was given a plea deal in exchange for his testimony and will get a 25-year sentence rather than life.

-Bailey's killing made international news because he was the first journalist killed in the United States since 1976, when
+Bailey's killing made international news because he was the first journalist killed in the United States since 1976, when Don Bolles of The Arizona Republic was murdered in a car-bombing by criminal gambling interests.

 As journalists, we took Bailey's murder personally.
 He was killed while working on a story on behalf of the public.
 Anytime a reporter is killed, it is a threat to democracy.